antarestupin/AccessibleBundle/README.md

 # app/config/config.yml
 antares_accessible:
     cache.enable: true # default: false
+    constraints_validation.enable: false # default: true
     constraints_validation.validate_initialize_values: true # default: %kernel.debug%
 ```

 Here are the meanings of the configuration values:
 - `cache.enable`: Do you want a cache driver to be used?
+- `constraints_validation.enable`: Do you want your class setters to use constraints validation?
 - `constraints_validation.validate_initialize_values`: Do you want the `@Initialize` and `@InitializeObject` values to be validated?

 ### Use a custom cache driver